Backblaze, established in 2007, is considered one of the hottest choices for online backup services.

-- Subscription is limited to one computer per account only.
+- Your subscription is limited to one computer per account only.

-- If you are using a private password and you forgot it, the data in your subscription is permanently locked without any chance for retrieval.
+- If you are using a private password and forget it, the data in your subscription is permanently locked without any chance for retrieval.

-- Previous versions of your file only last up to 30 days before it is erased.
+- Previous versions of your file only last up to 30 days before they are erased.